JPNaude/X-MimeTypes/Readme.md

 X-MimeTypes Extensions
 ----------------------

-In addition to the standard items specified by the freedesktop.org specification, the following additional elements are specified in order to futher classify properties of files applicable to the EDA industry:
+In addition to the standard items specified by the freedesktop.org specification, the following additional elements are specified in order to futher classify properties of files applicable to the applicable fields industry:

 * <x:generated> - Indicates if a file is generated.
 Thus, it should be ignored by version control systems and be cleaned in clean operations etc.